Lying about who you are at work costs both money and happiness. It's true.

 So what’s the problem with making straight white men more comfortable besides the fact it’s 2015?
 Yoshino says covering costs cold hard cash.
 In a survey, 53 percent of employees said they felt pressured by leadership to cover.
 Of that 53 percent, 50 percent said it undermined their dedication to the organization.
 “Covering, or being inauthentic, has a high cost for an individual’s well-being and organizational performance.”

 At the conference dinner later, several women who were not able to attend the gender balance panel asked me if there is a solution to covering.
-I told them we must kill all the straight white males.
-Once I realized I suggested the murder of their fathers, husbands, sons and brothers, I apologized for my bad joke and told them I had not eaten and drank two martinis.
+I flippantly suggested sending all straight white men to the moon (What's that old joke?
+If we can send one there...)
+Once I realized this was impossible, I apologized for my bad joke and told them I had not eaten and drank two martinis.
 Then I told them I’m going to leave it to the guy who went to Harvard, Oxford and Yale to fix the problem.
 He has some good ideas that you can read here.

 For more about Sodexo’s Quality of Life Conference, go here.